Generic Name: sulfur topical (SULL fur)

 Drugs other than those listed here may also interact with sulfur topical.
 Talk to your doctor and pharmacist before taking any prescription or over the counter medicines.

-More Sulfoam resources
+More about Sulfoam (sulfur topical)

 Where can I get more information?